bcunningham40/SS1100_FinalProject_Group4/README.md

 CD&H- ChatGPT 4o.
 I used a prompt along the lines of "How to match an item in a list with an item in a nested dictionary in python" to make the parsed input to the specific subsystems, codes, and parameters within the dictionary.
 While the the result certainly was not perfect, it provided a jumping off point to tweek until the code worked.
 I tested the code provided in a python file and used trial and error until the code was working in the way that I wanted.

-Payload - The code was resulting in a plot that was completely white.
+Payload- ChatGPT 4o.
+Also provided many prompts based on tasking.
+The code was resulting in a plot that was completely white.
 I entered the code into ChatGPT and asked why the plot was showing all white.
 It recommended checking the min/max values for each CSV.
 This returned a NaN error which ChatGPT recommended rectifying with conversion of the NaN to a numeric value.
 This resolved the problem and the image was visualized.

 7. What other resources did you use to find solutions?
 Online sites, books, references, etc.